sst/guide/_chapters/create-a-new-reactjs-app.md

 This should take a second to run, and it will create your new project in the `frontend/` directory.

 Note that we are adding this inside our SST app.
 Create React App will throw a warning if it is installed inside a directory that uses Jest.
+And we [were using Jest to run our tests]({% link _chapters/unit-tests-in-serverless.md %}).
 To disable this, we’ll need to set an environment variable.

 {%change%} Add the following to `frontend/.env`.